nginxinc/nginx-gateway-fabric/docs/developer/implementing-a-feature.md

       up to date with the latest changes.
 10. **Lint code**: See the [run the linter](quickstart.md#run-the-linter) section of the quickstart guide for instructions.
-11. **Open PR**: Open a PR targeting the `main` branch of the [nginx-kubernetes-gateway](https://github.com/nginxinc/nginx-kubernetes-gateway/tree/main) repository.
+11. **Open pull request**: Open a pull request targeting the `main` branch of the [nginx-kubernetes-gateway](https://github.com/nginxinc/nginx-kubernetes-gateway/tree/main) repository.
 The entire `nginx-kubernetes-gateway` group will be automatically requested for review.
 If you have a specific or different reviewer in mind, you can request them as well.
 Refer to the [pull request](pull-request.md) documentation for expectations and guidelines.
 12. **Obtain the necessary approvals**: Work with code reviewers to maintain the required number of approvals.
 13. **Squash and merge**: Squash your commits locally, or use the GitHub UI to squash and merge.
-Only one commit per PR should be merged.
-Make sure the first line of the final commit message includes the PR number.
+Only one commit per pull request should be merged.
+Make sure the first line of the final commit message includes the pull request number.
 For example, Fix supported gateway conditions in compatibility doc (#674).
     > **Note**:
     When you squash commits, make sure to not include any commit messages related to the code review (for example, Fixed a typo).
 If you changed the code as a result of the code review in way that the original commit message no longer describes it well, make sure to update the message.